-- 1 A minimum private open space of 25.0m2 internal dimension is to be provided to each dwelling within the multi-dwelling housing development, as in Figure 6C.2-2.
-The private open space is to: - i) have a minimum internal dimension of 4.0m; - ii) have direct level access from the living/dining area; - iii) provide a consolidated paved area of 12.0m2 and a minimum width of 3.0m to accommodate a table and 6 chairs directly accessible from the living/dining area; - iv) provide a 4.0m2 minimum landscaped area/planter bed for gardening. - 2 The private open space to each dwelling may be provided as a maximum of 2 separate spaces only if the Primary private open space is a minimum 20m2 in area, and meets all the criteria in 6C.2(1)i-iv.
-The remaining Secondary private open space is to have a minimum internal dimension of 2m. - 3 All private open space area requirements are exclusive of any areas for the provision of services such as fixed drying areas.
+- 1 A minimum private open space of 25.0sqm internal dimension is to be provided to each dwelling within the multi-dwelling housing development, as in Figure 6C.2-1.
+The private open space is to: - i) have a minimum internal dimension of 4.0m; - ii) have direct level access from the living/dining area; - iii) provide a consolidated paved area of 12.0sqm and a minimum width of 3.0m; - iv) accommodate a table and 6 chairs directly accessible from the living/dining area with no obstructions including stairs; and - v) provide a 4.0sqm minimum landscaped area/planter bed for gardening.